VeronicaLourens/vero-perfume/README.md

 # Site Overview
-VL Perfume is an e-commerce online shop where sells fine fragrance and perfumes.
+Vero Perfume is an e-commerce online shop where sells fine fragrance and perfumes.
 The site provides a smooth online shopping experience to customers.
 The site processes online orders, online secured payment method and fast delivery service.
 The site is accessible across all the devices using different browsers.
 The site sends out marketing newsletters directly to customers and has a Facebook page to promote the selling business.

 # UX
 ## Agile Project Management